TangibleInc/design/readme.md

 # Design module

 The Design module provides the building blocks for creating design systems.

-It is a modular, embeddable, customizable library based on a full rewrite of Bootstrap.
+It is a modular, embeddable, customizable library based on a rewrite of Bootstrap v5 to support local styles and scripts.
+Suitable for use with plugins, such as frontend UI or admin screen where there is already a global stylesheet.
+It can also be used as a full site styling solution, when loaded with no CSS class prefix.

+It is a "Sass first" library, meant for importing parts as needed, using variables to customize design tokens and component styles.
+Prefer to use **Sass variables, mixins, placeholders** whose values appear in the compiled stylesheet only when used - instead of CSS variables and classes which can produce a large amount of unused styles, such as automatically generated utility classes, or all colors and their variations.

-## Current
+## Changes

-- [ ] Local styles
+- [x] Local styles
   - [x] Prefix all CSS variables
   - [x] Prefix all `data-` attributes
-  - [ ] Prefix all classes
+  - [x] Prefix all classes
-  - [ ] Parent selector for classes
+  - [ ] ~~Parent selector for classes~~
+- [x] Local scripts
+  - [x] Wrap all components
+  - [x] Pass Base module to factory function instead of importing it, so they can be compiled and loaded individually
+  - [x] Pass optional CSS class prefix
   - [x] Use only `data-` attribute interface for components, instead of jQuery plugins
 - [x] Create Reset module from style reboot
-- [ ] Create Base module for shared styles and script
+- [x] Create Base module for shared styles and script
-- [ ] Wrap all components
-  - [ ] Pass Base module to factory function instead of importing it, so they can be compiled and loaded individually
-  - [ ] Pass optional CSS class prefix
-- [ ] Prefer Sass variables, mixins, placeholders - instead of CSS variables and classes which can produce large amount of unused styles

 ## Features